-The National Empowerment Project has developed from extensive community consultations across 11 sites in Australia in response to high rates of psychological distress, self-harm and suicide.
+The National Empowerment Project (NEP) is an Aboriginal led research project, established in 2012 and led by Professor Pat Dudgeon from the University of Western Australia.
+Extensive community consultations following a Participatory Action Research approach across 11 sites in Australia were conducted in response to the high rates of psychological distress, self-harm and suicide in Aboriginal communities.

-The aim is to promote the positive social and emotional wellbeing and mental health of families and the community, to build resilience and prevent psychological distress and suicide.
+The aim of the CSEWB Program is to promote the positive social and emotional wellbeing and mental health of families and the community, to build resilience and prevent psychological distress and suicide.

 While the 12 week CSEWB Program focuses on strengthening the social and emotional well-being (SEWB) of individuals, the twelve-month community SEWB program focuses on strengthening the SEWB of families and the community and will involve a number of activities that have a community-wide focus.